Surreptitious-Coder/GVW/user_evaluation.md

 ### Do you think beginner and novice level users would find this website challenging enough to hone and learn new skills?

+### Finally please leave any comments that would be useful